 - Housekeeping & Laundry

-Outsourcing the entire rehabilitation department is a big operational decision.
-At many buildings, it can be a great decision by choosing the right rehab partner for your organization and culture.
+Outsourcing the entire rehabilitation department is an enormous operational decision.
+In many buildings, it can be a great decision by choosing the right rehab partner for your organization and culture.
 Other times, it isn’t the right fit.
 Amongst the many factors that go into this decision include, staffing, payor mix, volume, geography, leadership, culture, training, expertise, and more.
 Have you ever drilled down on the advantages of outsourcing just Speech Therapy?

 Sometimes, a great Administrator will say to me “I already have 2 speech therapists, so I am all set.”
 Well, let’s hold the phone right there and dig into the ways to make a functioning speech therapy department into a great one.

 - Finding the Right Speech Therapist – Let’s face it speech therapists aren’t easy to find, and not all of them want to work with a post-acute care population.
-In order to excel in today’s SNF, your Speech Therapist must excel at treating dysphagia, speech language deficits, and cognitive impairment.
-If not, you might be missing opportunities to improves patient care and capture reimbursement.
+In order to excel in today’s SNF, your Speech Therapist must excel at treating dysphagia, speech-language deficits, and cognitive impairment.
+If not, you might be missing opportunities to improve patient care and capture reimbursement.

 - Also, having speech documentation reviewed by another speech therapist will help to ensure that documentation supports billing, especially when dealing with multiple payors (Medicare, Medicare Advantage, Medicaid, etc.) Productivity – Yes, the dreaded “P” word.
 How do you measure productivity for Speech?
 It’s different than for PT / OT.
 The average caseload for a Speech Therapist should be around 12-15.
 If it’s less, you might have an efficiency issue.
 If it’s more, consider looking into what services might be missing.